jthingelstad/thingles.github.io/_posts/2008/2008-10-10-weight-loss-check-in-for-oct-10-2008.md

 - Exercise
 ---

-This is the end of the second week since I took a [hard diet change and got serious]{% link _posts/2008/2008-10-01-too-fat-losing-weight.md %} about getting myself back into something resembling fitness.
+This is the end of the second week since I took a [hard diet change and got serious]({{site.url}}{% link _posts/2008/2008-10-01-too-fat-losing-weight.md %}) about getting myself back into something resembling fitness.
 My initial progress has been great.
 This week (Friday to Friday) I lost a little 4.4 pounds with a total weight loss of 7.8 pounds.
 This is what it looks like.

 ![Weight-Chart-20081010.png]({{ site.url }}{% link /assets/posts/2008/weight-chart-20081010.png %})